Arizona Court Records

 Yes, parties can pay Arizona traffic tickets online.
 Some courts have portals where offenders can pay traffic tickets.
 Most cities or counties provide different payment portals for parking violations.

-Generally, parties cannot pay criminal traffic violations online.
+Generally, parties may be unable to pay criminal traffic violations online.
 In Cochise County, some courts do not accept online payments for juvenile traffic violations without court approval.
 The court does not also accept online payments for tickets issued for vehicular insurance and financial responsibility violations listed in §ARS 28–4135.
 Offenders may visit each court’s website for up-to-date information about acceptable payment options.

 How Do I Pay a Ticket Online in Arizona?

-Traffic tickets contain information about the court to which the offender can make payment.
+Traffic tickets usually contain information about the court to which the offender can make payment.
 To pay a ticket online, interested persons may visit the court’s website.
-Information required may include:
+Information required to facilitate the payment may include:

 What is the Arizona Traffic Ticketing System?